 Communities Secretary Aileen Campbell said:

 “Flexible Childcare Services Scotland is doing great work to support low-income families looking to access employment or training opportunities, or to re-enter or stay in the labour market.

-“Childcare has an important role to play in our aims to tackle child poverty so I am pleased to launch the Flexibility Pathway which will allow more providers to support parents or carers who need extra support to juggle childcare with insecure work or shift work.”
+“Childcare has an important role to play in our aims to tackle child poverty so I am pleased to launch Caerus which will allow more providers to support parents or carers who need extra support to juggle childcare with insecure work or shift work.”

 The new system has been developed so that it will complement the SEEMiS Early Years system meaning early learning and childcare providers have full support for all areas of their service.

 Flexible Childcare Services Scotland already run nurseries in Dundee, Aberdeenshire, and across the Highlands and Islands, delivering a flexible childcare model to children and families.
 Their model has been built with parents and providers and will have a hugely positive impact across Scotland.

 According to one parent in Dundee, “We’ve been using FCSS’s flexible day care service for a while now.
 I work shifts and finding a nursery that fitted with my work pattern was really difficult.
 Thanks to FCSS I can book different times each week as soon as my rota is out.
 It’s convenient, it saves me money and my son loves it!”

 FCSS are launching the new software solution on Saturday 1st December in Dundee.
 For more information visit www.fcss.org.uk